 Everyone is encouraged to report abuse or neglect to Adult Protective Services.
-The identify of reporting parties is protected and kept confidential but "mandated reporters" must identify themselves when reporting.
+The identity of reporting parties is protected and kept confidential but "mandated reporters" must identify themselves when reporting.

-State law requires that any individual who is an elder or dependent adult care custodian (Mandated) must report any suspected abuse.
+State law requires that any individual who is an elder or dependent adult care custodian is mandated and must report any suspected abuse.
 A care custodian is a person providing any level or type of care or services to the elderly and dependent adults.

 A Care custodian is an administrator or an employee of any of the following public or private facilities or agencies of persons providing care or services for elders or dependent adults, including members of the support staff and maintenance staff: